novicap/api-docs/source/includes/_search.md

 }
 ```

-A successful response is a JSON payload with these fields:
+A successful response is a JSON payload with and array where each item contains the following fields:

 Variable            | Type    | Description
 --------------------|---------|--------------------------------------------------------------------------------------------------------------